bark-community/prediction-platform/README.md

 7. **Documentation and Support**: Document the token swapping feature within prediction dApp, including usage instructions and any prerequisites.
 Provide support resources or assistance channels for users who may encounter difficulties during the token swapping process.

-## ToDo: Documentation
+## Documentation
-For detailed project documentation, please visit [Project Documentation](https://github.com/bark-community/prediction-platform/blob/main/docs/).
+For detailed project documentation, please visit [Documentation](https://github.com/bark-community/prediction-platform/blob/main/docs/).

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the BARK Prediction dApp, please follow these steps: